persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

 There are three ways to create a new study:

-- Use the button **New OTStudy** of the window which appears when the OTGui is launched;
+- Use the button **New Study** of the window which appears when the OTGui is launched;

 - Click on |newButton| in the tool bar;